Discover Topography | Give The Site Credit

 “I understand why topography is sometimes confused, as it is a lot more subtle than elements like soil or climate.
 It’s something you have to pay attention to on a really small scale.
 Depending on the vineyard, elevation, slope, and aspect come together to create the site.
 And depending on the winemaker, you can try to take advantage of those differences – or try to mask them,” opens Mike.

 In February and March, Mike was fighting a new kind of battle in the vineyards – and topography had a role to play.
 “After years of fires and drought conditions, all of a sudden we’ve had floods in California!” he says.
-Then in late March, the rain turned into snow – up to a foot deep at the top of Atlas Peak.
+Then in late March, the rain turned into snow – up to a foot deep at Atlas Peak.
 The ever-changing weather conditions in Napa Valley emphasize the importance of adaptability in vineyard management and using topography to one’s advantage.
 Mike believes that “there really is not a break between seasons.
 Things just kind of operate on a continuum.”

 The Topography of Stags Ridge and Base Camp

-Nestled high up on Atlas Peak, our Stags Ridge vineyard benefits from a unique topography that sets the stage for cultivating exceptional Cabernet Sauvignon.
+Nestled on Atlas Peak, our Stags Ridge vineyard benefits from a unique topography that sets the stage for cultivating exceptional Cabernet Sauvignon.
 Unlike what you might first think, when you get up to the top of Stags Ridge it’s not steep – the vineyard gently rolls and undulates on top of the mountain.
 This ensures a more consistent growing environment, with neither extremely cold nights nor scorching hot days.
 Mike explains, “the fruit ripens slowly…the acid kind of respires in a nice even sort of pace with the increase in sugar.”

 The southwest-facing slope of Stags Ridge also aids in mitigating frost risk, as cold air is less likely to accumulate on sloped terrain.
 “Another benefit to this aspect is that when there is heavy flooding, the rainwater can first soak in as needed and then run straight off.
 The soils are very rocky and porous, so we don’t struggle with waterlogged vines up there,” says Mike.
 Of course, the downside to it, which speaks to the changing environment, is that longer ripening creates more risk at the end of the season.
 Mike adds: “Every day the fruit stays out, there is one more day that you could have a fire.”